ppy/osu-wiki/wiki/Skinning/osu!taiko/en.md

 Notes:

 - Beatmap skinnable status is suspected to be a bug.
-- This is tinted yellow.
+- Tinted yellow.
-- This is behind the hit position during [kiai time](/wiki/kiai_time), expands when notes are hit.
+- This element is behind the hit position during [kiai time](/wiki/kiai_time), expands when notes are hit.

 ---